Meii0606/CloudInfra_project_classtest/README.md

 This project first deploy a sentiment analysis microservice with GKE, the use Terraform configuration deploys a Jenkins and SonarQube pipeline onto Google Kubernetes Engine (GKE) using the pre-configured Docker images to check the static code of microservice here.
 Also, using terraform set up a hadoop cluster on Google Dataproc to handle the hadoop task.

+## Architecture

+This deployment:

+1. Creates a GKE cluster in your specified GCP project and region
+2. Deploys the pre-configured Jenkins and SonarQube containers
+3. Sets up persistent storage for both services
+4. Initializes the storage with backup data from Google Cloud Storage
+5. Exposes both services with external IPs for access

 ## Prerequisites

 - Google Cloud Platform account